-In order to perform a general investigation, also to see how the proportion of the nonlinear term (the contribution of the reflections on the environment of a pixel) can vary depending on the sun direction, several cases of irradiation are studied.
-We also aim at seeing the effect of having walls covered with aluminum instead of bricks (modern buildings are often covered with very reflective surfaces: glass, aluminum, etc.) with unchanged solar conditions.
-Our four images are presented in Table I, where the solar angles, the percentage of induced shadow in the canyon, and the material covering the walls are given.
+In order to perform a general investigation, also to see how the proportion of the non-linear term (the contribution of the reflections on the environment of a pixel) can vary depending on the sun direction, several cases of irradiation are studied.
+We also aim at see the effect of having walls covered with aluminium instead of brick (modern buildings are often covered with very reflective surfaces: glass, aluminium, etc.), with unchanged solar conditions.
+Our four images are presented in Table I where are given the solar angles, the percentage of induced shadow in the canyon and the material covering the walls.

 For all these cases, the studied images have a coarse resolution of X = 5 m.
-In the coarse-resolution images, the canyon width corresponds to two 5-m pixels.
+In the coarse-resolution images, the canyon width corresponds to two 5 m pixels.